YnaPqt/supervised-machine-learning-conversion-rate/README.md

 - Make at least one submission to the leaderboard
 - Analyze your best model's parameters and try to make some recommendations to improve the conversion rate in the future

-## Helpers 🦮

-To help you with the methodology, we created a template (**02-Conversion_rate_challenge_template.ipynb**) in which all the training/predictions steps are implemented for a very basic model (logistic regression with only one variable).
-Please use this template and feel free to change the EDA/preprocessing/training steps !
-May the force be with you 🧨🧨